Please place this tag on thank you pages for tracking conversions, please make sure this tag is fired after the primary tag: Skip to main content

 • Community Programs that lift the voices and perspectives of people with disabilities and foster a shared community dialogue and vision of disability inclusion.

 • JAA Inclusion Grants to foster community inclusion projects.
-In 2022, JAA awarded funding for 20 inclusion projects.
-More info on JAA microgrants here.
+In 2024, JAA awarded funding for 24 inclusion projects.

 • The Ina Enoch Training Fund, providing funding to Atlanta professionals and lay leaders seeking skill-building opportunities around disability inclusion.
 More information about the Ina Enoch Training Fund here.